drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/06.create-payment-gateway/01.getting-started/docs.md

 ```

 #### The buildConfigurationForm() method
 The *buildConfigurationForm* method is a standard Drupal form builder.
-To display the fields in the plugin congiguration form, add them as Form API fields in your buildConfigurationForm method.
+To display the fields in the plugin configuration form, add them as Form API fields in your buildConfigurationForm method.
 For *Commerce QuickPay*, we can use simple *textfield* elements for each of the settings.
 If you are unfamiliar with building forms in Drupal 8, the [Drupal 8 Form API reference] may be helpful.

 ```php
   public function buildConfigurationForm(array $form, FormStateInterface $form_state) {